ipozdeev/it-skills-for-research/command-line.md

 would compile and create a .pdf from file `presentation.tex`, the latter being the argument to the command.

-Commands can also have options, indicated with a double dash: for instance,
+Commands can also have options, indicated with a single or double dash: for instance,

 ```bash
 pdflatex presentation.tex -output-directory=DIR